Cartographica Neerlandica Map Text for Ortelius Map No. 220

 220.1{1584L3Add{The other part of Egypt.

 220.3.
-For besides the gods of the Gentiles, such as Iupiter, Iuno, Vulcanus, Venus, Bacchus and other such [gods], which they had and worshipped as did the whole world, they also, as {not in 1587F{Dion {1592L has instead{Artemidorus}1592L instead} and}not in 1587F} Cicero in his third book of the Nature of gods shows, worshipped all kinds of beasts and [other] living creatures.
+For besides the gods of the gentiles, such as Iupiter, Iuno, Vulcanus, Venus, Bacchus and all other such [gods], which they had and worshipped as did the whole world, they also, as Dion, Cicero in his third book of the Nature of Gods, {1592L{and Artemidorus}1592L} show, worshipped all kinds of beasts and [other] living creatures.

 220.5.
-And in the city of Anabis they performed all kinds of divine services for him, as to an immortal god, as Eusebius assures [us], who furthermore adds that they had another peculiar god who they called Canopus given shape in the form of a pot.
+And in the city of Anabis they performed all kinds of divine services not only for man, as to an immortal god, as Eusebius assures [us], who furthermore adds that they had another peculiar god who they called Canopus given shape in the form of a pot.

 220.8.
-No, they did not content themselves with these natural things, but also [worshipped] certain monsters as were never seen in the world, as the Cynocephalus, with a dogs head, was worshipped by the Hermopolitans, and Cepus by the Babylonians. {1592L{Add to these from Athanasius idols with a serpents head and an asses head.
+No, they did not content themselves with these natural things, but also [worshipped] certain monsters as were never seen in the world, as the cynocephalus [dogs head], which was worshipped by the Hermopolitans, and Cepus by the Babylonians. {1592L{Add to these from Athanasius idols with a serpents head and an asses head.
 Lucianus in his Tragedy of Iupiter, if he is not joking, says they honoured their right shoulder, or, if they lived on the opposite side, their left shoulder.
-Some sacrificed to onbe half of the head, others to a Samian cup, or dish}1592L}.
+Some sacrificed to one half of the head, others to a Samian cup, or dish}1592L}.

 220.10.
-Afterwards, when the light of the Gospel began to shine, great swarms of Monks and Hermits were bred here, and from here spread and scattered over all of Christianity}1587F ends here}, as we find in the Records of the Primitive Church}1584L3Add}. {1592L{About the philosophy of the Egyptians, their hieroglyphs and mysteries, consult the sixth book of the Stromaton by Clemens Alexandrinus}1592L} © Marcel van den Broecke ©.
+Afterwards, when the light of the Gospel began to shine, great swarms of monks and hermits were bred here, and from here spread and scattered over all of Christianity}1585F3Add & 1587F end here}, as we find in the records of the primitive church}1584L3Add, 1584L & 1584G3Add end here}. {1592L{About the philosophy of the Egyptians, their hieroglyphs and mysteries, consult the sixth book of the Stromaton by Clemens Alexandrinus}1592L which ends here}.

 Bibliographical sources